readthedocs/blog/read-the-docs-2017-stats.rst

 Read the Docs 2017 Stats
 ========================

-2017 has been a good year for Read the Docs.
+2017 was a good year for Read the Docs.
 We've settled into a sustainability model that is working for us, and have started to grow our team to be able to better support the community.